Akshay-a/hyperliquid-ai-trading-agent/README.md

 # Nocturne: AI Trading Agent on Hyperliquid

-This project implements an AI-powered trading agent that leverages LLM models to analyze real-time market data from TAAPI, make informed trading decisions, and execute trades on the Hyperliquid decentralized exchange.
+This project implements an AI-powered trading agent that leverages LLM models to analyze real-time market data from HyperLiquid API, make informed trading decisions, and execute trades on the Hyperliquid decentralized exchange.
 The agent runs in a continuous loop, monitoring specified cryptocurrency assets at configurable intervals, using technical indicators to decide on buy/sell/hold actions, and manages positions with take-profit and stop-loss orders.

+This Project is initially forked from @gajesh's https://github.com/Gajesh2007/ai-trading-agent Repo and then it was seperated out as a standalone project to build a more robust autonomous trading agent and that has more data points to perform analysis on and make better trading decisions.

 ## Table of Contents